lawrennd/old_talks/_simulation/includes/herd-immunity.md

 sigma = 2.0 / latent_period
 gamma = 2.0 / infectious_period}

 \notes{Next, we solve the system using `scipy`'s initial value problem solver.
-The solution method is "Runge-Kutta-Fehlberg method, as indicated by the `'RK45'` solver.
+The solution method is Runge-Kutta-Fehlberg method, as indicated by the `'RK45'` solver.
 This is a numerical method for solving differential equations.
 The 45 is the order of the method and the error estimator.

 We can view the solver itself as somehow a piece of simulation code, but here it's being called as sub routine in the system.
 It returns a solution for each time step, stored in a list `sol`.}